Close Menu

 Credit: Facebook / MeMa’s

-This has to be one of the best dog-friendly pubs in Ireland, with live DJs every weekend, craft beer, cocktails, and an epic beer garden.
+As one of the friendliest counties, this has to be one of the best dog-friendly pubs in Ireland, with live DJs every weekend, craft beer, cocktails, and an epic beer garden.

 The Irish Times even named it one of the top ten best beer gardens in Ireland.
 Your dog will love it!